 Each HARQ process is associated with a HARQ buffer.

 New transmissions are performed on the resource and with the MCS indicated on PDCCH or indicated in the Random Access Response (i.e. MAC RAR or fallbackRAR), or signalled in RRC or determined as specified in clause 5.1.2a for MSGA payload.
-Retransmissions are performed on the resource and, if provided, with the MCS indicated on PDCCH, or on the same resource and with the same MCS as was used for last made transmission attempt within a bundle, or on stored configured uplink grant resources and stored MCS when cg-RetransmissionTimer or cg-SDT-RetransmissionTimer or cg-LTM-RetransmissionTimer or cg-RACH-less-RetransmissionTimer is configured.
+Retransmissions are performed on the resource and, if provided, with the MCS indicated on PDCCH, or on the same resource and with the same MCS as was used for last made transmission attempt within a bundle, or on stored configured uplink grant resources and stored MCS when cg-RetransmissionTimer or cg-SDT-RetransmissionTimer or cg-RRC-RetransmissionTimer is configured.
 If cg-RetransmissionTimer is configured, retransmissions with the same HARQ process may be performed on any configured grant configuration if the configured grant configurations have the same TBS.
 If cg-SDT-RetransmissionTimer is configured, retransmission for the initial CG-SDT transmission with the same HARQ process may be performed on any configured grant configuration if the configured grant configurations have the same TBS.

 When cg-RetransmissionTimer is configured and the HARQ entity obtains a MAC PDU to transmit and LBT failure indication is received from lower layer, the corresponding HARQ process is considered to be pending.
 For a configured uplink grant, configured with cg-RetransmissionTimer, each associated HARQ process is considered as not pending when: